petermolnar-dev/TestBirdProto/README.md

 - brew install libimobiledevice

+## Installations

+After cloning don't forget to install cocoapods in the project directory from the terminal: $ pods install

 ## Using the prototype

-After cloning don't forget to install cocoapods.: $ pods install

 Currently only iPhone devices supported, minimum iOS version: 10, not all of the iOS portfolio (iPads are not).
 The default values for the capabilities are like the placeholders in the textfileds.